wahyudiindra/resume.md/resume.md

 -   [LinkedIn](https://www.linkedin.com/in/wahyudi-indra-prakoso)
 -   [Github](https://github.com/wahyudindra)

 I am a Backend Engineer with more than 3 years of professional experience in design system and implement backend business applications such as ERP, PMS, E-Commerce, and information system in general.
-I also have interested in Frontend development process.
+I eager to learn new technologies and also have interested in end-to-end software development process.

 ## Skills

--   Languages: TypeScript, JavaScript, PHP, SQL, C++, Java
+-   Languages: TypeScript, JavaScript, Java, PHP, SQL, C++
--   Technologies: NestJS, RESTful API, Appwrite, GraphQL, Laravel, ReactJS, NextJS, ChakraUI, VueJS, InertiaJS
+-   Technologies: NodeJS, RESTful API, Docker, RabbitMQ, NestJS, GraphQL, Laravel, React/Vue
--   Others: PrismaJS, Vercel, Git, Firebase
+-   Others: Git, Firebase, PrismaJS

 ## Education